Are You Leaving Money on the Table? Four Strategies to Free Up Stuck Investments

 2. You have financial accounts everywhere

-During our working lives, we tend to accumulate financial accounts — savings accounts, investment accounts, checking accounts — and before we know it, we have money all over the place, says Jennifer Baick, VP, financial group at Mercer Advisors.
+During our working lives, we tend to accumulate financial accounts — savings accounts, investment accounts, checking accounts — and before we know it, we have money all over the place, says Jennifer Baick, vice president of the financial group at Mercer Advisors.

-Baick calls this 'financial fragmentation' and says it’s made worse if you don’t remember the logins and passwords to some or all of those accounts.
-That can create a situation where you have stuck money that seems impossible to untangle.
+Baick calls this "financial fragmentation" and says it’s made worse if you don’t remember the logins and passwords to some or all of those accounts.
+That can create a situation in which you have stuck money that seems impossible to untangle.

 How to get unstuck